Roboy/autonomous_driving_src/roboy_models/README.md

 ## Usage

+1. `roslaunch roboy_models rickshaw.launch`
+2. `roslaunch navigation roboy_nav.launch`

+Note: commands should be executed in the order specified.

-Run `roslaunch roboy_models rickshaw.launch` and `roslaunch navigation roboy_nav.launch`.
-Now you can control the model in RVIZ
+After that you can control the model in RVIZ by selecting __2D Nav Goal__  in the toolbar and placing it to the desired location on the map.